-In reality, life doesn’t work like that.
-In fact, we would get bored if it did!
+In reality, life doesn’t work like that, and we would probably get bored if it did.
 There is likely no one thing, experience, or activity that will keep you feeling passionate and engaged all the time.
 What’s important is staying connected to what you love and continuing to grow in the process.

 Most People Already Know Their Passion

 So many people walk around in life “looking for” their passion.
 They look for it as if true passion is some mysterious thing that is difficult to find and runs away once you find it.
 However, the problem is rarely lack of passion.

 Most of us already know what we love to do.
 We know what excites us, even if we haven’t done it for years.
 Instead, we focus on what we think we “must” do.

 For example, maybe you love building model cars or painting pet portraits.
 Yet, each day you work a completely unrelated job and make no time for the activity you already know you love.
 The truth is you probably don’t need to find your passion; you just need to start doing what you already know you’re passionate about.

 Even people who are living their dream lifestyle or working their dream job don’t love it all the time.
 Every job or lifestyle has parts of it that we won’t like.

 Let’s say your dream is to become an actress, and you succeed.
 You may not enjoy the process of auditioning and facing rejection.
 You may experience moments of boredom when you practice your lines over and over again.
 But the overall experience is totally worth it.